Measuring Name Concentrations through Deep Learning: Quantifying Portfolio Concentration Risk

 We adopt the CreditMetrics setting as in \cite{GordyMarrone2012} and suppose position $n$ consists of a bond with face value 1, maturity in $\tau>T$ years, coupon payments of $c_n \delta$ at times $t_1,\ldots,t_{m}=\tau$ with accrual period $\delta=t_i-t_{i-1}$ (expressed as fraction of year), and current market value $P_{n0}$.\footnote{The position is afterwards scaled by the exposure share $a_n$ when determining the portfolio loss rate.
 The total market value of position $n$ is then given by $A_n P_{n0}$.} The forward value at time $t>0$ of the analogous default-free bond is

 When borrower $n$ is in rating grade $g(n)$ at time $0$, the value of the defaultable bond $n$ at current time $0$ equals

-assuming that, in the event of default, the bondholder claims the no-default value of the bond (compare \cite{HullWhite1995}, \cite{JarrowTurnbull1995}).\footnote{Alternatively, one could consider the case where the bondholder claims the principal payment in case of default.} Here $p_g^*(u,v)$ denotes the risk-neutral probability that an obligor in rating grade $g$ at time~$u$ defaults before time $v$.
+assuming that, in the event of default, the bondholder claims the no-default value of the bond (compare \cite{HullWhite1995}, \cite{JarrowTurnbull1995}).
+Here, $p_g^*(u,v)$ denotes the risk-neutral probability that an obligor in rating grade $g$ at time~$u$ defaults before time $v$.
 Moreover, the value of the bond $n$ at time $T$ conditional on a non-default state $S_n=s$ equals

 The first term in equation (\ref{equ P_nT}) is the compounded value of all coupons up to time $T$, the second term is the forward value of the analogous default-free bond at time $T$ and the third term represents the discounted expected value of all cash flows later than $T$ if the borrower defaults up to maturity $t_m$ of the bond.
 For simplicity, we assume here that the time horizon $T$ coincides with a coupon payment date $t_k$.
 Otherwise, the expression $p^*_s(T,t_{k-1})$ should be replaced by 0 if $T>t_{k-1}$.
 The value of the bond conditional on the borrower being in the default state $s=0$ at time $T$ can be expressed as